 The imagery here is that which governs this heaven: just as the beliefs of wise men who held such disparate philosophical views on earth now meet at the truth as at the center of a circle, so Dante’s belief and Thomas’s explanation will meet at the truth “as the center in a circle”: “come centro in tondo” (51).

-As we have seen Dante do previously in Paradiso, a distinction is introduced in order to allow two different positions to be reconciled.
+As we have seen Dante do with respect to previous dubbi in Paradiso, a distinction is now introduced in order to allow two different positions to be reconciled.
 The distinction that Thomas will eventually introduce is that of “regal prudenza” (regal prudence [Par.
 13.104]), or kingly wisdom: the wisdom that befits a king.
 In other words, it turns out that Thomas was not speaking of absolute wisdom when he referred in Paradiso 10 to Solomon as the wisest of men, but to a specific kind of wisdom, that which is appropriate to kings.

 Dante’s intellectual procedure here is similar to that which he follows in Paradiso 4, when Beatrice introduces the distinction between absolute will and conditioned will.
-The use of solutio distinctiva to reconcile intellectual positions is pioneered in Paradiso 4 but it turns out to be essential to the narrative mechanics of the Paradiso.
+The use of solutio distinctiva to reconcile intellectual positions is pioneered in Paradiso 4, and we will encounter it frequently thereafter, for it turns out to be essential to the narrative mechanics of the Paradiso as a whole.
 See “Dante Squares the Circle: Textual and Philosophical Affinities of Monarchia and Paradiso (Solutio Distinctiva in Mon.
 3.4.17 and Par.
 4.94-114),” cited in Coordinated Reading.

 Having made this distinction (“Con questa distinzion prendi ’l mio detto” in Par.
 13.109), Thomas draws out the social implications of his practice, critiquing those fools who do not distinguish and rush to make hasty judgments.
 This critique includes the ancient philosophers Parmenides, Melissus, and Bryson (Par.
 13.125) and the heretics Sabellius and Arius (127).
 With a further critique of non-philosophers who rush to judgment without having engaged in rigorous thought, the canto draws to its end.

-But in jumping to Thomas’s application of the solvent of logical distinction, I have skipped over this canto’s molten core.
-In between enunciating Dante’s second dubbio and promising to answer it, and then supplying the distinction that allows him to answer it, Thomas gives voice, in Paradiso 13.52-87, to one of the great creation discourses of the Paradiso.
+However, in jumping to Thomas’s application of the solvent of logical distinction to the pilgrim’s dubbio about the fifth soul of the first circle, I have skipped over this canto’s molten core.
+In between enunciating Dante’s second dubbio and promising to answer it, and then supplying the distinction that allows him to answer it, Thomas gives voice, in Paradiso 13.52-87, to one of the great creation discourses of the third cantica.
 This discourse links back to the passages on creation in Paradiso 1, 2, and 7, and looks forward to the creation discourse of Paradiso 29.
-It is both theologically fundamental and extraordinarily beautiful.
+The creation discourse of Paradiso 13 is both theologically fundamental and extraordinarily beautiful.

 Technically, Thomas brings in the issue of creation in order to let Dante know that he is in fact correct in his assumption that of all created beings Christ and Adam are the most perfect.
 The technical pretext allows Dante to turn to the magnificent spectacle of the one becoming many while somehow still remaining eternally one, a process caught by the poet in the rhyme words: